teuton-software/jteuton/README.md

 # jteuton

-All-in-one Java wrapper for [teuton](https://github.com/teuton-software/teuton)  (including JRuby).
+All-in-one Java wrapper for [teuton](https://github.com/teuton-software/teuton) Ruby gem (using JRuby).

-## How to compile and install jteuton library
+## How to compile and install jteuton to your local Maven repo

 ```bash
 git clone https://github.com/teuton-software/jteuton.git